Corporate Governance Statement

 a.
 Enable and permit the Board to address and take appropriate action as recommended, which could include, but not limited to, disciplining or terminating the employment and/or services of those responsible for the wrongdoing.
 For cases beyond the Board's jurisdiction, the Board reserves the right to refer them to the appropriate external regulatory authorities.

 b.
 Assure the reporting parties that if they raise concerns in good faith, and they reasonably believe these to be true, they will be protected from any possible reprisals.
 Conversely, persons who do not make reports in good faith, and whose reports are vexatious or malicious, may be subject to disciplinary actions or have the matter referred to the law enforcement agencies.

 Concerns are to be raised in writing to the Board’s Receiving Officer at email@example.com.
 The Receiving Officer is responsible for ensuring that the due process to address the concern is duly complied with.

-As it is important for the Board to have the necessary critical information to effectively evaluate and investigate a concern, the following information would be required:
+As it is important for the Board to have the necessary critical information to effectively evaluate and investigate a concern, the whistle-blower is encouraged to provide the following information:

-- Name and contact details of the whistleblower as this facilitates appropriate follow-up, investigations and also minimises the risk of vexatious / malicious reporting;
+a.
+Name and contact details of the whistle-blower to facilitate appropriate follow-up, update of investigation outcome and also to mitigate the risk of vexatious / malicious reporting;

 b.
 Name of the party whom the whistle-blower is reporting against;

 c.
 Nature of the concern, including parties involved, dates or period of time and any material evidence;

 d.
 Other additional details that would be appropriate to substantiate the concern.

 The Receiving Officer shall:

 a.
 Acknowledge receipt of the concern from the whistle-blower; and